 For each performance measure, provide information on the aggregated data that will enable the State to analyze and assess progress toward the performance measure.
 In this section provide information on the method by which each source of data is analyzed statistically/deductively or inductively, how themes are identified or conclusions drawn, and how recommendations are formulated, where appropriate.

 Performance Measure QP3: Number and percent of providers who completed required training.
 Numerator = Number of providers who completed required training.
 Denominator = Number of providers reviewed.

-Data Source (Select one): Other
+Data Source (Select one): OtherIf 'Other' is selected, specify:

 QA&I Process